na6an/CDevOps/P2_Deploy_WebApp/README.md

 EC2 instance is t3.small with 10GB ssd, but t2.micro is also available to be eligible for free-tier and save money.

 #### SSH Key
-`cloudformation-key` should be created as a key.
-Otherwise, should be disabled by commenting out or delete.
+SSH key is commented out, but `cloudformation-key` should be created as a key in case of use.

 ### Troubleshoot
 In case UserData from LaunchConfiguration didn't apply, aws credential has to be configured for EC2 instances.
 For the testing purpose, you can also manually execute the UserData code and/or upload udacity.zip and see target group turns to healthy condition.